-In this example, we create a sampling distribution of sample means drawn from a given population.
+This example shows how to create a sampling distribution of sample means drawn from a given population.
 We will be able to watch the sampling distribution take shape for a given sample size and describe its characteristics.
 You can change the population and the sample size.

-- 1. Set up the population and the sample size. - a) Type "Create sample data:" - b) Insert a maths expression box and define the population.
-For example, type "population:=seq(n,n,1,50)". - c) Press enter and hide the output using the Maths Expression Box Attributes dialogue box. - d) Insert a maths expression box and define the sample size.
-For example, type "size:=5".
+- 1. Set up the population and the sample size. - a) Type Create sample data: - b) Insert a math expression box and define the population.
+For example, type population:=seq(n,n,1,50). - Press Enter and hide the output using the Math Expression Box Attributes dialog box. - Insert a math expression box and define the sample size.
+For example, type size:=5. - e) Press Enter and hide the output using the Math Expression Box Attributes dialog box. - 2.
+Set up the initialization. - a) Type Start taking samples: - b) Insert a math expression box and set the initial values for the number of samples (num) and the list of sample means (sampmeans).
+Type:

+'''

+num:=0:sampmeans:={}

+'''

-- e) Press enter and hide the output using the Maths Expression Box Attributes dialogue box. - 2.
-Set up the initialization. - a) Type "Start taking samples:" - b) Insert a maths expression box and set the initial values for the number of samples (num) and the list of sample means (sampmeans).
-Type: - "num:=0:sampmeans:={}" - Press enter and hide the output using the Maths Expression Box Attributes dialogue box. - d) Deactivate the maths expression box using Actions > Deactivate.
-The deactivation will prevent the content of that maths box from being overwritten when the values for num and sampmeans change.
-The deactivated maths box will be shown with the light colour background. - 3.
-Set up Data & Statistics for the sampling. - a) Change the page layout and insert Data & Statistics. - b) Click on the horizontal axis and add sampmeans list. - c) Change the window setting: XMins=1 and XMax = 50. - d) You can also set up the plot of the mean of sample means using Analyse > Plot Value.
+Press Enter and hide the output using the Math Expression Box Attributes dialog box.

+- d) Deactivate the math expression box using Actions > Deactivate.
+The deactivation will prevent the content of that math box from being overwritten when the values for num and sampmeans change.
+The deactivated math box will be shown with the light color background. - 3.
+Set up Data & Statistics for the sampling. - a) Change the page layout and insert Data & Statistics. - b) Click on the horizontal axis and add sampmeans list. - c) Change the window setting: XMins=1 and XMax = 50. - You can also set up the plot of the mean of sample means using Analyze > Plot Value.

 - 4. Enter the instructions to add data.

-- a) Type "Create new samples:"
+- a) Type Create new samples:

-- b) Insert a maths expression to define the sample (sample) and update the number of samples and the list of sample means.
+- b) Insert a math expression to define the sample (sample) and update the number of samples and the list of sample means.
 Type:

+''' num:=num+1:sample:=randsamp(population,size): sampmeans:=augment(sampmeans, {mean(sample)}) '''

-- "num:=num+1:sample:=randsamp(population,size): sampmeans:=augment(sampmeans,{mean(sample)})" - c) Press enter, hide the output, and turn off the expression wrapping using the Maths Expression Box Attributes dialogue box. - d) Deactivate the maths expression box using Actions > Deactivate to prevent the content of the maths box to be overwritten when num and sampmeans values are reinitialized. - e) Create maths expression boxes that display the current number of experiments (num), sample (sample) and the list of sample means (sampmeans).
+c) Press Enter, hide the output, and turn off the expression wrapping using the Math Expression Box Attributes dialog box.

+- d) Deactivate the math expression box using Actions > Deactivate to prevent the contents of the math box from changing when num and sampmeans values are reinitialized. - e) Create math expression boxes that display the current number of experiments (num), sample (sample), and the list of sample means (sampmeans).

-Now you are ready to explore.
-Add more samples by simply pressing enter when you are in the maths expression box in the "Create new samples" section.
+5. Now you are ready to explore.
+Add more samples by simply pressing Enter when you are in the math expression box in the "Create new samples" section.